Mary Poppins Returns

 and to receive email from Rotten Tomatoes and Fandango.

 Please enter your email address and we will email you a new password.

 Tomatometer Not Available...

 Connie Field's documentary on apartheid and its defeat is a triumph of maximalist filmmaking.

 The value of Field's film is in how it shows the snowball effect of persistent protest: Hate eventually buckled, though the melancholy of the movie's final passages suggests there's much more injustice to bring to light.

-Audience Reviews for Have You Heard from Johannesburg?: Apartheid and the Club of the West
+There are no featured reviews for Have You Heard from Johannesburg?: Apartheid and the Club of the West at this time.

 There are no approved quotes yet for this movie.